God and Science

 The first charge against 'measurement', in the fundamental axioms of quantum mechanics, is that it anchors the shifty split of the world into 'system' and 'apparatus'.
 A second charge is that the word comes loaded with meaning from everyday life, meaning which is entirely inappropriate in the quantum context.
 When it is said that something is 'measured' it is difficult not to think of the result as referring to some pre-existing property of the object in question.
 This is to disregard Bohr's insistence that in quantum phenomena the apparatus as well as the system is essentially involved.
 If it were not so, how could we understand, for example, that 'measurement' of a component of 'angular momentum' ... in an arbitrarily chosen direction ... yields one of a discrete set of values?
 When one forgets the role of the apparatus, as the word 'measurement' makes all too likely, one despairs of ordinary logic ... hence 'quantum logic'.
 When one remembers the role of the apparatus, ordinary logic is just fine.

-ordinary language and use them as technical terms with no great harm done.
-Take
+words from ordinary language and use them as technical terms with no great harm

-for example the 'strangeness', 'charm', and 'beauty' of elementary particle
+done.
+Take for example the 'strangeness', 'charm', and 'beauty' of elementary

-physics.
+particle physics.
 No one is taken in by this 'baby talk'...
-Would that it were so with
+Would that it were

-'measurement'.
-But in fact the word has had such a damaging effect on the
+so with 'measurement'.
+But in fact the word has had such a damaging effect on

 J. S. Bell, Against "Measurement"

-screen that we have to do with a particle?
-And is it not clear, from the
+scintillation on the screen that we have to do with a particle?
+And is it not

-diffraction and interference patterns, that the motion of the particle is
+clear, from the diffraction and interference patterns, that the motion of the

-directed by a wave?
-De Broglie showed in detail how the motion of a particle,
+particle is directed by a wave?
+De Broglie showed in detail how the motion of a

-passing through just one of two holes in screen, could be influenced by waves
+particle, passing through just one of two holes in screen, could be influenced

-propagating through both holes.
-And so influenced that the particle does not go
+by waves propagating through both holes.
+And so influenced that the particle

-where the waves cancel out, but is attracted to where they co-operate.
-This
+does not go where the waves cancel out, but is attracted to where they

-idea seems to me so natural and simple, to resolve the wave-particle dilemma in
+co-operate.
+This idea seems to me so natural and simple, to resolve the

 J. S. Bell, Speakable and Unspeakable in Quantum Mechanics

-If you make axioms, rather than definitions and theorems, about the
+consider this fact.
+If you make axioms, rather than definitions and theorems,

-"measurement" of anything else, then you commit redundancy and risk
+about the "measurement" of anything else, then you commit redundancy

 J. S. Bell, Speakable and Unspeakable in Quantum Mechanics